pomsky-lang/website/content/blog/renaming-rulex/index.md

 ---
 title: 'Renaming Rulex'
-description: 'Rulex will be renamed to pomsky.'
+description: 'Rulex will be renamed to Pomsky.'
 excerpt: ''
 date: 2022-07-01T13:06:32+00:00
 lastmod: 2022-07-01T13:06:32+00:00